bytebag/simple-php-and-js-websockets/README.md

 # simple-php-and-js-websockets
-A implementation of websockets using php and js.
+An implementation of websockets using php and js.
 The php is server side, and the js is client.

-Nothing fancy, no dependancies (except the test html pages uses a jquery cdn - does that count as a dependancy?!)
+Nothing fancy, there are no dependancies you need to install.

-Some snippets of code was taken from elsewhere, all open source I belive.
+Some snippets of code have been taken from elsewhere, but all are open source I belive.
 The rest is just what I put together for my own project.

-Hope it helps someone!
+Seems to work for my project, hope it helps someone else too!

 # To use
 ## Client side: js example